 However, if the Wait Timer step is added after the Conditional Wait step, the Participants passing through a Continue step moves to Wait Timer step (immediate step to the right of the Conditional Wait step).
 It is an expected behavior of the Program functionality.
 In the below use-case, a participant moving through a Continue step after the Close CTA step will then move to the Set Timer step.

-Note: Participants passing through the End Outreach step are moved to completed.
+Note: Participants passing through the End Outreach step will be moved to completed.

 Email templates that are marked as operational can be included in the Email Chain model.
 No other models can be used for Operational Emails.
-For more information on Operational Emails, refer to Operational Email Guidelines.
-For more information on marking email templates as operational, refer to Create Journey Orchestrator Email Templates.
+For more information on Operational Emails, refer to the Operational Email Guidelines article.
+For more information on marking email templates as operational, refer to the Create Journey Orchestrator Email Templates article.